 Four hours.
-Same as BUS 3260.
-Prerequisite: MKT/BUS 3160.
+Prerequisite: MKT 3160.
 This course is designed to introduce the student to the field of consumer behavior.
 Consumer behavior theories and models are presented, including the survey of internal influencers of behavior including needs, motivation, perception, learning, attitudes, and personality, and external influencers such as culture, social class, family, reference groups, and marketing communication.
 The impact of legal and regulatory forces on consumer behavior is discussed, as is consumer misbehavior.
 The impact of consumer behavior on the success of marketing programs is the core focus of the student learning experience.